What’s Vegetarian at Teriyaki Madness? Your Ultimate Guide (Updated for 2026)

 • Sesame: Several sauces use sesame oil.
 Confirm with staff if sesame is an allergen for you.

-• Egg in fried rice: The fried rice is made with egg and is not vegan.
+• Egg in fried rice: The fried rice uses egg, so it’s not vegan.
 Ovo-vegetarians can still order it.

 Tips for Vegetarians at Teriyaki Madness